traitecoevo/traits.build/README.md

 ## Citation

-We are developing a paper descrbing the `traits.build` workflow.
+We are developing a paper describing the `traits.build` workflow.
 In the meantime, please cite the following publication

 > Falster D, Gallagher R, Wenk, E et al. (2021) AusTraits, a curated plant trait database for the Australian flora.
 Scientific Data 8: 254.